gabriel-rusu/E.L.F-Executable-Loader/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
 The interface of the loader is presented in the header loader.h file.
-This has functions to initialize a loader (so_init loader) and execute a binary (sp_execute)
+This has functions to initialize a loader (so_init loader) and execute a binary (so_execute)

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.